 - Microsoft Azure policies assure that resources follow compliant with defined standards and SLA.
-Azure Policy allows you to manage compliance of resources across multiple Azure subscription.
+Azure Policy allows you to manage compliance of resources across multiple Azure subscriptions.

-- You can create a group of policy; it is called Initiative.
+- You can create a group of policies; it is called Initiative.

-- In Compliance dashboard you can view overall compliance of a specific resource or policy.
+- In the Compliance dashboard, you can view the overall compliance of a specific resource or policy.

 - If you want to prevent a specific size of VM, then you can apply policy which will prevent this action.

-- Azure Blueprints is the combination of one or more Policy, Role, ARM Template, Resource Group.
+- Azure Blueprints is the combination of one or more Policy, Role, ARM Template, and Resource Group.

-- Resource Lock feature is used to prevent from accidental deletion or modification of resources.
+- The resource Lock feature is used to prevent from accidental deletion or modification of resources.

-- There are 2 types of resource lock.
+- There are 2 types of resource locks.

 - Read Only Lock – Users can read but they can’t modify or delete the resource.

-- Delete Lock – Users can read, modify but they can’t delete it.
+- Delete Lock – Users can read, and modify but they can’t delete it.

-- You can apply multiple lock on a resource.
+- You can apply multiple locks on a resource.

-- Resource Lock can be applied to subscription, resource group or resources.
+- Resource Lock can be applied to subscription, resource groups or resources.

 - Resources inherits Azure lock from subscription and resource group.

-- Azure compliance make sure that you follow industry and security standards.
+- Azure compliance makes sure that you follow industry and security standards.

-- Service Trust Portal allows you to check standard and regulation.
+- Service Trust Portal allows you to check standards and regulations.

 - GDPR (General Data Protection Regulation) is introduced to provide security to personal data for the people in Europe.